PrincyPaliwal/work-/README.md

 This project is licensed under the **MIT License**.

 ## Contact
-For issues or support, reach out via **GitHub Issues** or email the project maintainer.
+For issues or support, reach out via **GitHub Issues** or email the project maintainer